 Ans: The recruiter is not satisfied with your previous answer so the probing continuous

 Your edge: Hold on to your words.
 Don’t falter and speak ill about the previous job.
-Yet bright forth your qualities that would be appreciated irrespective of the post or the organisation.
+Yet bright forth your qualities that would be appreciated irrespective of the post or the organization.

 Q 19.
 Do you take work home often (¿Te llevas el trabajo a casa a menudo?)